awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/php-hawordpress-tutorial.md

 ## Download WordPress<a name="php-hawordpress-tutorial-download"></a>

 To prepare to deploy WordPress using AWS Elastic Beanstalk, you must copy the WordPress files to your computer and provide some configuration information\.
-AWS Elastic Beanstalk requires a source bundle, in the format of a \.zip or \.war file\.

 **To create a WordPress project**